-Intellectual Property
+Intellectual property

 The protection of Biocartis' intellectual property rights, which form the basis of its products and technologies, is a critical factor for Biocartis' commercial success.
 Biocartis' intellectual property portfolio is managed by our IP department.
-The current patent portfolio was built through acquisitions of third-party patents, patent applications and know how, as well as through creation of new intellectual property.
-Furthermore, Biocartis also has exclusively licensed specific third-party technologies.
-On 31 December 2021, Biocartis' patent portfolio consisted of 31 proprietary patent families comprising issued and pending patents worldwide with patent lives which will expire between 2022 and 2040, and 22 in-licensed patent families providing additional strength to the patent portfolio.
+The current patent portfolio was built through acquisitions of third-party patents, patent applications and know-how, as well as through creation of new intellectual property.
+Furthermore, Biocartis also has in-licensed specific third-party technologies.
+On 31 December 2022, Biocartis' patent portfolio consisted of 30 proprietary patent families comprising issued and pending patents worldwide with patent lives which will expire between 2026 and 2041, and 31 exclusively and non-exclusively in-licensed patent families providing additional strength to the patent portfolio.
 The patent portfolio covers various aspects of the IdyllaTM platform technology (basic system, fluidics, ultra-sonification, thermal control, downstream analysis, signal processing and assay design technology), its associated biochemistry (test design, reagent storage, sample intake, etc.) and biomarkers.
 In addition to its patent portfolio, Biocartis also relies on a combination of trade secrets, know-how, trademarks, design rights, copyrights, non-disclosure agreements and other contractual provisions and technical measures.

-2.3 Commercial strategy
+2.3.
+Commercial strategy